 A Ngultrum has the same value as the Indian rupee, the rupee is also legal in Bhutan.
 INR 100 & 50 Rupee denomination may be used in Bhutan, but Ngultrum cannot be used in India.
 Indian Rupee denomination note of INR 500, INR 1000 and INR 2000 are not accepted in Bhutan.

 Bhutanese Ngultrum (BTN) in the markets

-The interactive chart below shows the USD to BTN exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to BTN exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Bhutan